 I wrote a new book.
 Well, drew and wrote a new book.
-Wanna preorder it?
+Wanna order it?
 Yes?
 COME HERE AND LET ME LICK YOU.

 Here’s how it came about:

 When I was on book tour last year I would sometimes share the drawings I’d make when I was locked up in my hotel each night.
 I’ve always drawn.
 It’s my meditation when my anxiety disorder gets out of control.
 It gives my hands something to do so they don’t destroy me.
 When I was young I kept a journal filled with patterns I’d perfected…ones I’d learned from others or created myself that kept my mind free…and I’d spend hours filling pages up with doodles and pictures and words and ideas and the patterns I’d found on old walls or garish carpets or bathroom stalls.
 Whenever things got hard I would go back to these patterns, finding comfort in the intricate but uniform lines that would fill the page – a way of bringing order to the chaos if just for a few minutes.

 When I lived in Houston a woman moved next door to us.
 She’d just moved from India and she’d often invite Hailey and I over for tea and paint mehndi designs on our hands or feet while we visited.
 She had journals like mine – but different, filled with hand-drawn patterns in beautiful styles, and she explained that when she was young it was common for girl friends to share designs with each other.
 She’d draw a pattern or design that she’d perfected in their book and they’d do the same in hers and in the end she’d have hundreds of ideas to use when making her henna artworks.
 She tried to teach me a few but I never quite perfected them.
 I shared some with her out of my books, and we experimented with them and made them more beautiful and elaborate.